Edgar Bainton

 Edgar Leslie Bainton (14 February 1880 – 8 December 1956) was a British-born, latterly Australian-resident composer.
-He is remembered today mainly for his liturgical anthem And I saw a new heaven, a popular work in the repertoire of Anglican church music, but during recent years Bainton's other musical works, neglected for decades, have been increasingly often heard on CD.
+He is remembered today mainly for his liturgical anthem And I saw a new heaven, a popular work in the repertoire of Anglican church music, but during recent years Bainton's other musical works, neglected for decades, have been increasingly available in commercial recordings.

 Early life and career

 Bainton was born in Hackney, London, the son of George Bainton, a Congregational minister, and his wife, Mary, née Cave.
 Bainton later moved with his family to Coventry and he showed early signs of musical ability playing the piano; he was nine years old when he made his first public appearance as solo pianist.
 He was awarded a music scholarship to King Henry VIII Grammar School in Coventry in 1891, and in 1896 he won an open scholarship to the Royal College of Music to study theory with Walford Davies.
 In 1899 he received a scholarship to study composition with Sir Charles Villiers Stanford.
 At college he became friends with George Dyson, William Harris and especially Rutland Boughton, whose friendship and support continued throughout Bainton's career.
 Bainton kept a notebook listing nearly all his compositions, the first entry being his first known surviving work, Prelude and Fugue in B minor for piano, written in 1898.

 In 1901 Bainton became piano professor at the Newcastle upon Tyne Conservatory of Music.
 He became involved in the local musical scene, composing, playing and conducting and in 1905, he married a former student, Ethel Eales, with whom he had two daughters.
 Ethel was an excellent pianist and singer, and a founder member of the Newcastle Bach Choir He became the Principal of the Conservatory in 1912, and acquired property for its expansion.
 Alfred Wall was on the staff there, and Bainton also became friendly with William Gillies Whittaker.
 The family lived at Stocksfield, near Hexham.
 Bainton would take long country walks, frequently accompanied by Wilfred Gibson, who introduced Bainton into the literary circle surrounding Gordon Bottomley.
 Bainton set many of Bottomley's poems and wrote an opera to one of his lyric dramas.
 He introduced his local area to previously unknown works by Gustav Holst, Ralph Vaughan Williams and Arnold Bax, among others.
 He developed friendships with poet Elliott Dodds and cathedral organist William Ellis.